 We are a reformed evangelical church committed to four core values: The Bible, Grace, Community and Mission.

-Our Mission: Making disciples of Jesus by sharing God’s message of grace.
+Making disciples of Jesus by sharing God’s message of grace

-Because we take the Bible seriously, the heart of our [email protected] meetings is relevant and robust Bible teaching, working through the whole of the Bible a section at a time, interspersed with occasional topical mini-series.
-You can listen to some recent examples of our sermons covering Genesis 1 or Genesis 1:31:2-3.
-All children have Bible teaching each week, with those of reading age usually learning from the same section of the Bible as the adults – we are keen to be “the whole people of God under the whole word of God together.”
+At Grace Church, we take the Bible seriously, believing that it is God’s trustworthy word to us about his Son, Jesus Christ.
+Because we want the Bible to make a difference in our lives, the heart of our Sunday@4 meetings is relevant and robust Bible teaching.
+All children have Bible teaching each week, with those of reading age usually learning from the same section of the Bible as the adults – we are keen to be “all of God’s people under all of God’s word together.”

-Mission is what God is all about.
-God is on a mission to restore all that is wrong with the world.
-This mission centres on Jesus, who God sent into the world to rescue us from the consequences we all face for rejecting and rebelling against God.
+Our God is on a mission to restore all that is wrong with the world.
+This mission centres on Jesus, who God sent into the world to rescue us from the consequences we all face for turning away from God.
 What Jesus has done for us is incredibly good news, and we have the privilege and responsibility to tell others about it.
-It is an urgent business in a world often disinterested in considering deep questions.
-We believe Jesus when he says that eternity is at stake, and that if we want to enjoy the new world he is creating, free from the struggles and suffering of this current world, we must trust in him to rescue us from the judgment we deserve.

 We invite you to join us and find out more about Jesus, or you could start now by reading a short biography of his life: Mark’s Gospel.